scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Target up to 5 creatures.
+Target up to 5 creatures in range you can see.
 Make a spellcasting roll, adding a bad die for every creature you target.
 On success, the move action costs 2 less AP and sprint costs 1 less AP.
 In addition, for every crit the targets movespeed is increased by 1.

-Add a proficiency die for every level above the 1st.
+Add a proficiency die for every level above 1st.

 ___
 #### Sleep